 A bedroom or sleep setting that’s not conducive to good sleep can also contribute to restless sleep.
+Finding the best mattress for your body type and sleep preferences plays a big role in achieving healthy sleep.
 An uncomfortable mattress, lots of noise or light, or excess heat or cold may interfere with dozing off or staying asleep.

 Poor sleep habits, which are part of sleep hygiene, are a common cause of insufficient or low-quality sleep.
 Having an inconsistent sleep schedule, using electronic devices in bed, and eating too late at night are examples of habits and routines that can lead to restless sleep.

 Restless or disturbed sleep can also occur because of a misaligned circadian rhythm, which often occurs when working a night shift or suffering from jet lag after flying across multiple time zones.